E-learning and LMS blog articles

 With a Moodle LMS, users can track course completions and competencies along with monitoring results from assessments, to ensure learners are both completing courses but also understanding the subject matter.
 Moodle also stands above other LMS platforms with its highly intuitive prediction functionality.
 For example, Moodle LMS can predict and highlight students who are at risk of non-completion of courses based on variables such as low engagement.
 Taking these features into account, Moodle’s functionality can streamline processes and save L&D managers a great deal of time spent on manual admin.

-As a trusted, well established LMS that has been loved by organisations globally for over two decades, Moodle has long held its front running position as a leader in the e-learning market.
+As a trusted, well-established LMS that has been loved by organisations globally for over two decades, in 2025 Moodle remains front-running position as a leader in the e-learning market.
 If you’re just starting out on your LMS journey or you’re looking to migrate over to a tried and tested LMS, book a Moodle demo with us today to find out more about what this powerful e-learning platform is capable of.
-If you’re still figuring out whether Moodle is best suited to your organisation, read through some of our case studies to find out how organisations like yours are using their Moodle solution with Hubken.

 woman board